- Expand all

 - Accelerated depreciation: a claim of 80% depreciation in the first year for certain specific equipment.

 - Concessional customs duty and excise duty exemption for machinery and components during the setting up of the project.

 - An exemption of sales tax in certain states.

 - Financial assistance from IREDA for the setting up of biomass power and bagasse co-generation projects.

-- A subsidy to upgrade watermills and thereby improve their efficiency.
+- Subsidy to upgrade watermills and thereby improve their efficiency.

-- India has vast untapped renewable energy resources — wind energy has installed capacity of 23.44 GW and an estimated potential of 102.8 GW.
+- India has vast untapped renewable energy resources — wind energy has installed capacity of 27.44 GW and an estimated potential of 302 GW at 100 meter height.

 - Applied Materials (USA)

 - National Institute of Solar Energy